jitsi/handbook/docs/community/third-party-software.md

 * Plan your Meeting
 * Secure your Meeting with user login credentials
 * Create a Report of each user visiting your conference
-* Creating an Apponitmant poll and transfer it into a conference with one click
+* Creating an appointment poll and transfer it into a conference with one click
 * Dockerised for easy installation

 Github: https://github.com/H2-invent/jitsi-admin